 - How do London Budgets Compare to the UK?

 How Much do Londoners Spend Each Week on Living Expenses?

 In the year ending March 2018, London households spent £658 each week on average for housing, transportation, food, and all the other expenses of life.
-As you can see in the table below, housing is the biggest budget item at £179 per week, followed by transport, recreation and culture and food. £48 is spent weekly on restaurants (including takeaways, snack food, etc.) and £16.70 on alcohol (£7.40 on alcohol at home and £9.30 on alcohol away from home).
+As you can see in the table below, housing is the biggest budget item at £179 per week (either rent or mortgage interest payments), followed by transport, recreation and culture and food. £48 is spent weekly on restaurants (including takeaways, snack food, etc.) and £16.70 on alcohol (£7.40 on alcohol at home and £9.30 on alcohol away from home).